 E3 2018 confirmed games

-The next Battlefield (platforms TBA): What's the setting for the next Battlefield?
+Battlefield 5: What's the setting for the next Battlefield?
 Is it going to try the whole 'future' thing again (yes, again, Battlefield 2142 is gone but not forgotten), or will it stick around in the past for a while?
 No idea, but I do know that you'll be able to try it out at the EA Play event.
 Aside from unspecified EA Sports titles, the next Battlefield is the only game that EA has confirmed will be playable at the event.

 E3 2018 likely games

 Gears of War 5 (Xbox One, PC): Gears of War 4 ended on a cliffhanger when it came out two years ago, and series developer The Coalition must have been working on something since then.
 Something more than extra multiplayer maps and modes, I mean.
 That leaked Walmart listing also pointed to a potential Gears of War 5 reveal, but even without that, it just seems like the right time for the Fenix family to rise again.

 Splinter Cell (TBA): Sam Fisher never leaves a trail, but the next Splinter Cell game sure has.
 First we had an Amazon leak, then the aforementioned Walmart leak, and Fisher himself reappeared for a cameo mission in a free Ghost Recon Wildlands update.
 Even if you disregard all that, it's been five years since Splinter Cell: Blacklist came out, so we're definitely overdue.
 All that we can ask is Ubisoft retains the lovable grump performance of Michael Ironside, Sam Fisher's original voice actor.